ThisisDennis/Rhasspy-Timer-Skill/README.md

 `sh logs.sh` to show the logs of the service
 `sudo sh reload.sh` to reload the service, if you changed some code

+You may need to install Rhasspy-Hermes-App and paho-mqtt.
+On Debian Bullseye you might run into an error with the Rhasspy-Hermes-App, it can be fixed by upgrading rhasspy-hermes to at least version 0.6.2.

 ## Example Sentences

 [Timerjob:start]